dhis2/threat-model/README.md

 ## Trust Assumptions

+- Hardware or cloud environment is trusted, so DHIS2 doesn't implement or expect any security controls at this level
 - DHIS2 Server Administrator has full access to the DHIS2 database, database encryption key, and secrets stored in the DHIS2 database

 ## Security Objectives